We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Are personalized vitamins better?

 The benefits of personalized vitamins are that companies tailor them to a person’s specific needs.
-Unless companies make such suggestions, people may not realize they would benefit from certain vitamin supplements.
+Some people may not realize they would benefit from certain vitamin supplements, and these suggestions can help target an individual’s requirements.
 However, the results of an online questionnaire should not replace advice from a healthcare professional.

 How much do vitamin subscription services cost?

-This varies depending on the company and how many vitamin supplements a person takes per month.
+This varies depending on the company and how many monthly vitamin supplements a person takes.
 Usually, the price ranges from around $20 to $100 monthly.

 Has the FDA approved personalized vitamins?